chanukyasds/pg_math/README.md

 # pg_math -- compute statistical distribution functions in PostgreSQL

-Pg_math is a C extension that utilises the GSL (GNU Scientific Library) to support Postgresql for various types of statistical distribution functions.
+pg_math is a C extension that utilises the GSL (GNU Scientific Library) to support Postgresql for various types of statistical distribution functions.

 ## Available Distributions